AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/04-financial-statement.md

 for the period ended 30 June 2016

-<table class="content-table" summary="Digital Transformation Office
+<table class="content-table financial" summary="Digital Transformation Office
 Statement of changes in equity

 for the period ended 30 June 2016">